Casselman Vikings: 2013-14 Championship season

 With a perfect 4-0-0 record, the Vikings earned the first seed in the semi-final and faced fourth seed Fredericton again.
 The Jr. Caps were ready for the Vikings this time and clogged up the middle, stymieing their high speed offence.
 The Jr. Caps had it tied up 1-1 going into the third, before the Viking popped three quick goals.
 The final score was 4-2 and Casselman was into the Final against Sackville (who just dispatched the defending champion Kensington Vipers in overtime).
 In the final, Sackville opened up the score early in the first and held a 1-0 lead until the third period.
 Casselman stepped up the pressure in third period and responded with goals from Widenmaier and Luc Forget.
 With 1:22 to go in the third, Sackville tied the game to force overtime.
-At 6:18 into the overtime frame, Simon Cousineau popped in the game-winning goal to secure the Eastern Canadian Championship.
+At 6:18 into the overtime frame, Simon Cousineau popped in the game-winning goal from a cross ice pass by his linemate Kevin Giroux to secure the Eastern Canadian Championship.
 Goalie Gianmarco De Meis was named the championship's most valuable player with 36 saves on 38 shots.

 The Casselman Vikings finished the season with 57 wins and 11 losses, won their second Carson Trophy, and their first Don Johnson Memorial Cup.
 With this, they became the first team outside of the Atlantic Provinces to compete for a DoJo Championship, the first to win a game at the event, and the first to win the championship itself, all while keeping an undefeated 6-0-0 record.